 Parameter Compliance and action by the company Environment MUL is certified with ISO 14001:2015 (environmental management systems) and ISO 45001:2018 (occupational health and safety management systems) for integrated management system implementation.
-MUL works towards energy efficiency including use of energy efficient equipment, use of renewable energy sources, and reduce greenhouse gas emissions by adopting practices like reduce, reuse, recycle, advanced technology, and by planting trees (7,500 in FY22) within the premises and in nearby areas.
+MUL works towards energy efficiency including use of energy efficient equipment, use of renewable energy sources, and reduce greenhouse gas emissions by adopting practices like reduce, reuse, recycle, advanced technology, and by planting trees (6,000 in FY23 and cumulatively 17,000 trees) within the premises and in nearby areas.
 Hazardous waste is disposed through a government-approved recycler.
-MUL is a signatory to the UN Global Compact (UNGC) network and supports its principles on human Social rights, labour, environment, and anti-corruption.
-500101 • MUL has a supplier sustainability policy to ensure that it deals with suppliers who share its values regarding sustainability and has a process to follow up supplier sustainability work. • MUL's board of directors consists of over 50% independent directors (four out of six).
-Governance • There are separate codes of conduct for board members and senior management personnel.
-Governance • Various policies, including the whistle-blower policy, anti-bribery policy, and vigilance committee are in place, in line with the requirement.
+Social MUL is a signatory to the UN Global Compact (UNGC) network and supports its principles on human rights, labour, environment, and anti-corruption.
+MUL has a supplier sustainability policy to ensure that it deals with suppliers who share its values regarding sustainability and has a process to follow up supplier sustainability work.
+Governance MUL's board of directors consists of over 50% independent directors (four out of six).
+There are separate codes of conduct for board members and senior management personnel.
+Various policies, including the whistle-blower policy, anti-bribery policy, and vigilance committee are in place, in line with the requirement.